Elastic Graphs: Weak graphs and minimizing Lipschitz energy

-\begin{proof} Let $C_1$ be the connected component of the null graph of~$K_1$ that contains the end of $\vec e_0$ and let $\{x\} = \kappa_1(C_1)$.
+\begin{proof} Let $v_1$ be the end of $\vec e_0$.
+If there is no null edge touching $v_1$, then either $v_1$ is marked or there is another tension edge meeting $v_1$ and mapping by $\psi$ to a different direction at $\psi(v_1)$; in either case we are done.
+Otherwise, let $C_1$ be the connected component of the null graph of~$K_1$ that contains the end of $\vec e_0$ and let $\{x\} = \kappa_1(C_1)$.
 Let $y = \psi(x_1)$ and $C_2$ be the relevant component of $\kappa_2^{-1}(y)$. $C_2$ may be a point on an edge of $K_2$, a vertex of~$K_2$, or a connected null subgraph of~$K_2$.
-We proceed by cases on $C_1$ and~$C_2$, parallel to the cases in Definition~\ref{def:weak-reduced}. \begin{enumerate} \item If $C_1$ has a marked point~$x$, connect the end of $\vec e_0$ to~$x$ through null edges. \item If there is another tension edge $\vec f$ of $K_1$ incident to $C_1$ so that $\vec f$ and the reverse of $\vec e_0$ map by $\psi \circ \kappa$ to distinct directions in $K_2^*$, connect $\vec e_0$ to $\vec f$ by a reduced path in $K_1$. \item If $\pi_1(C_1)$ maps non-trivially to $\pi_1(C_2)$, connect $\vec e_0$ to its reverse by a reduced loop in $C_1$ that maps to a non-trivial loop in $C_2$. \item If none of the above cases apply, we get a contradiction, as follows.
+We proceed by cases on $C_1$ and~$C_2$, parallel to the cases in Definition~\ref{def:weak-reduced}. \begin{enumerate} \item If $C_1$ has a marked point~$x$, connect $v_1$ to~$x$ through null edges. \item If there is another tension edge $\vec e'$ of $K_1$ incident to $C_1$ so that $\vec e'$ and the reverse of $\vec e_0$ map by $\psi \circ \kappa$ to distinct directions in $K_2^*$, connect $\vec v_1$ to the start of $\vec e'$ by a reduced edge-path in $K_1$. \item If $\pi_1(C_1)$ maps non-trivially to $\pi_1(C_2)$, connect $v_1$ to itself by a reduced loop in $C_1$ that maps to a non-trivial loop in $C_2$. \end{enumerate} If none of the above cases apply, we get a contradiction, as follows.
 Partition the non-null edges incident to~$C_1$ according to which direction they map to from~$y$.
 (Put each edge with $\abs{\psi'} = 0$ into its own part.)
 Since we are not in cases~(\ref{item:tension-marked}) or~(\ref{item:tension-loop}), we can displace $y \in K_2^*$ in any direction, reducing $\abs{\psi'}$ on one group of edges at the cost of increasing it on all other groups.
-Since we are not in case~(\ref{item:two-tension}), we can reduce $\abs{\psi'(\vec e_0)}$ so $e_0$ is no longer a tension edge without creating another tension edge, contradicting the assumption that the set of tension edges of $\psi$ was minimal. \end{enumerate} In any of cases (\ref{item:tension-marked})--(\ref{item:tension-loop}), by construction the sequence of edges in $K_1$ is reduced, and the path in $K_2$ falls into one of the cases of Definition~\ref{def:weak-reduced} and so is reduced as a weak map. \end{proof}
+Since we are not in case~(\ref{item:two-tension}), we can reduce $\abs{\psi'(\vec e_0)}$ so $e_0$ is no longer a tension edge without creating another tension edge, contradicting the assumption that the set of tension edges of $\psi$ was minimal.

+In any of cases (\ref{item:tension-marked})--(\ref{item:tension-loop}), by construction the sequence of edges in $K_1$ is reduced, and the path in $K_2$ falls into one of the cases of Definition~\ref{def:weak-reduced} and so is reduced as a weak map. \end{proof}